mikeqfu/pydriosm/README.md

 The parsing process may take a few minutes or even longer if the data file is too large.
 If the file size is greater than the given `file_size_limit` (default: 50 MB), the data will be parsed in a chunk-wise manner.

-Note that `greater_london` is a `dict` with its keys being the name of five different layers: 'points', 'lines', 'multilinestrings', 'multipolygons', and 'other_relations'.
+Note that `greater_london` is a `dict` with its keys being the name of five different layers: "points", "lines", "multilinestrings", "multipolygons" and "other_relations".

-If only the name of a subregion is given, i.e. `read_osm_pbf(subregion_name, ...)`, the function will go look for the data file from the default file path.
+If only the name of a subregion is given, i.e. `read_osm_pbf(subregion_name, ...)`, the function will go to look for the data file from the default file path.
 Otherwise, the function requires a specific data directory.
-For example, to read/parse the data in `customised_data_dir`, i.e. "test_data" folder, we just need to set `data_dir=customised_data_dir`:
+For example, to read/parse the data in `customised_data_dir`, i.e. "test_data" folder, you need to set `data_dir=customised_data_dir` as follows:

 ```python
 greater_london_test = dri.read_osm_pbf(subregion_name, data_dir=customised_data_dir)